BIMSBbioinfo/janggu/docs/tutorial.rst

-CoverageDataset
+Cover
 ^^^^^^^^^^^^^^^
-The :class:`CoverageDataset` can be utilized to fetch different kinds of coverage data from commonly used data formats, including BAM, BIGWIG, BED and GFF.
+The :class:`Cover` can be utilized to fetch different kinds of coverage data from commonly used data formats, including BAM, BIGWIG, BED and GFF.
 Regardless of the input file format the coverage tracks are stored as a 4D array with dimensions corresponding to :code:`(region, region_length, strand, condition)`.

-The :class:`CoverageDataset` offers the following feature:
+The :class:`Cover` offers the following feature:

 1. Strand-specific sequence extraction, if strandedness information is available in the bed_file
-2. :class:`CoverageDataset` can be loaded from one or more input files.
+2. :class:`Cover` can be loaded from one or more input files.
 Then the each condition dimension is associated with an input file.
 3. Dataset access from disk via the hdf5 option for large datasets.

 Moreover, additional features are available depending on the input file format (see References).

-The following examples illustrate how to instantiate :class:`CoverageDataset`.
+The following examples illustrate how to instantiate :class:`Cover`.

 **The coverage from BAM files** is extracted by counting the 5' ends of the tags in a strand specific manner.

 .. code:: python

-   from janggo.data import CoverageDataset
+   from janggo.data import Cover

    bam_file = resource_filename('janggo', 'resources/sample.bam')
    bed_file = resource_filename('janggo', 'resources/sample.bed')

-   cover = CoverageDataset.create_from_bam('read_coverage',
+   cover = Cover.create_from_bam('read_coverage',
                                            bamfiles=bam_file,
                                            regions=bed_file)